Setup GTNet

 • Currency pairs: Base currency + quote currency

-Priorities and Load Balancing
+Supplier Selection and Load Balancing

-• Lower priority values are queried first.
+• Lower priority values (consumerUsage) are queried first.

 • Servers with the same priority are randomly selected to distribute load evenly.